matrix-org/matrix-spec-proposals/proposals/3286-media-spoilers.md

 ### Examples

-Content of an image with a spoiler reason:
+Message content for an image with a spoiler reason:

 ```json
 {